afroisalreadyinu/stashpy/README.md

 See the file `stashpy/patterns/grok_patterns.txt` for a list of the various components you can use in your regular expressions.

+For both of these parsing options, it is possible to specify a type to which the parsed string should be converted. `parse` does this automatically, converting e.g. a `age` above to integer.
+With Oniguruma, you can specify the type the parsed value should be converted to with a constructor appended to the pattern name, separated by a colon.
+For the above example, converting `age` to an integer would work with the following expression:

+* `My name is %{USERNAME:name} and I'm %{INT:age:int} years old`

+The type conversion key is used for looking up a function from the `__builtins__` dictionary; any constructor available there can be used.

 ## Specifying the parsing pipeline